Housing & Meal Plans

 Where to Dine

 Dining locations on the Main Street Campus include the Star and the Blue & Grey Cafe, both located in the HUB, as well as, DeLight’s Café, in the Sally Breidegam Miksiewicz Center for Health Sciences.
 Dining locations on the Hurd (South) Campus include Clewell Dining Room and Clewell Convenience, both located in Peter Hall.
-There are fresh food vending machines in the Timothy Breidegam Field House just outside the Fitness Center.
+There are fresh food vending machines in the Timothy Breidegam Field House just outside the Fitness Center, as well as on the first floor of PPHAC, the first floor of the Sally Breidegam Miksiewicz Center, and on the fifth floor of The HILL.
 These vending machines can be accessed most hours using your Moravian University ID and accept Dining Dollars and Hound Bucks.
 Keep an eye out for our Hungry Hounds food truck that offers on-the-go options.Visit here for operating hours, menus and more.

 Dietary Concerns or Food Allergies